jakobsperry/IRCamera_test_box/README.md

   <b> Assembly:</b><br>
   1) Insert all heat insert nuts into box top.
 There are 2 inserts per side and 2 inserts to mount the ESP32<br>
   2) Screw the SDoldered prototyping board and the OLED display to the printed box top.
 Use M3 screws for the board and 2-56 for the OLED <br>
+  2) Print the pinout colors PDF and tape it to the box to indicate the correct IR Camera wiring<br>
 </p>
 <p align="center">
   <img src="IRCamera_tester_box_cad/top.png" width="350" alt="Box Top"><br>